Antidepressants are a mainstay in the treatment of many chronic pain conditions — even when depression isn't a factor.

 Other classes of antidepressants have become more popular because they have fewer side effects.
 These drugs may also be used to help relieve chronic pain:

 Serotonin and norepinephrine reuptake inhibitors (SNRIs).
-Some SNRIs, such as venlafaxine (Effexor), duloxetine (Cymbalta) and milnacipran (Savella), may help relieve chronic pain.
+Some SNRIs, such as venlafaxine (Effexor XR), duloxetine (Cymbalta) and milnacipran (Savella), may help relieve chronic pain.
 People with chronic pain often develop depression along with their chronic pain.
-Venlafaxine and duloxetine offer the advantage of being effective for depression at the same dosages useful for treating pain.
+Venlafaxine and duloxetine offer the advantage of being effective for depression and anxiety at the same dosages useful for treating pain.

 Venlafaxine can cause drowsiness, insomnia or elevated blood pressure, and may worsen heart problems.
 Duloxetine can cause side effects, such as drowsiness, insomnia, nausea, dry mouth, dizziness, constipation or excessive sweating.